XRPLF/xrpl-dev-portal/content/tutorials/manage-account-settings/use-tickets.md

 You must be connected to the network to submit transactions to it.

-The following code sample instantiates a new RippleAPI instance and connects to one of the public XRP Devnet servers that Ripple runs:
+The following code uses a RippleAPI instance to connect to a public XRP Devnet server:

 ```js
 ripple = require('ripple-lib')